d

 Bard PowerPort®

 Originally approved by the FDA in 2000, the Bard PowerPort was designed as an implantable port for easy, long-term access to administer chemotherapy, medication, fluids, and nutrition directly into the bloodstream.
 However, since its introduction, numerous patients have reported complications with the device, including fractures and migration of the catheter.
-These issues have been linked to serious health risks, such as infections, blood clots, punctures of the heart, fragments becoming trapped in either the heart or lungs, and other life-threatening injuries such as septic infections.
+These issues have been linked to serious health risks including infections, blood clots, punctures of the heart, fragments becoming trapped in either the heart or lungs, and other life-threatening conditions like septic infections.

-While the initial concept of the Totally Implantable Venous Access Device (TIVAD) was first approved in 1981, numerous variations of the device have since been approved since the original PMA, and all of the current devices sold today have been approved via the 510(k) fast track process by the FDA.
+While the initial concept of the Totally Implantable Venous Access Device (TIVAD) was first approved in 1981, numerous variations of the device have since been approved since the original PMA.
+All of the devices sold today have been approved via the 510(k) fast track process by the FDA.
 Becton Dickinson’s (NYSE: BDX) Bard subsidiary maintains roughly 80% market share for sales of these devices in the United States with their PowerPort® being the flagship product.

 Medical Research